 We are always happy to assist if you wish to get involved, whether it be ideas, design materials or how and when to get your horse idea onto the highway.

 Contact the competition coordinator Wendy Gangell on 0429805224 or firstname.lastname@example.org .

 We are looking forward to your entry – good luck!

 About The Tin Horse Highway

-It all began when a ‘Lady Godiva’ horse, made from an old 44 gallon drum, was placed on the dam bank at the corner of Jilakin Rock north road.
+It all began when a horse made from an old 44 gallon drum was placed on the dam bank at the corner of Jilakin Rock North Road.

 From there, it grew into a friendly rivalry between locals to produce fun horses, made from scrap metal and metal drums, that are placed on the roadside.

 The iconic Tin Horse Highway is much more than metal and has become a well- known tourist attraction by visitors from all over Australia.

 The entries are judged on originality of design as well as workmanship and its long lasting qualities.
 Horses should be built to the following specifications: